sharonelango10-maker/Fincoach-ai-bot/README.md

 - Building iteratively (MVP → features → polish) made testing and debugging much easier than trying to build everything at once.
 - A simplified first version still produces a fully functional bot — complexity can always be layered in afterward.
 - Conversational UX (one question at a time, short messages) is essential for a natural chatbot feel versus a rigid form-like interaction.
-- Thoughtful response formatting (bullets, bold text, emojis, progress bars) meaningfully improves perceived quality, even without a custom front-end.
+- Thoughtful response formatting (bullets, bold text, emojis, progress bars) meaningfully improves perceived quality, even without a customized front-end.

 ---

 ## Author - **Sharon** **Elango**
 Edunet Foundation × IBM SkillsBuild AICTE Internship Program